 Emacs is included in Mac OS X, so you can just use Terminal.app,

 emacs and you're ready to roll.
-It's a very
+It's an old

-old version though, and it's recommended that you use the latest
+version though, and it's recommended that you use the latest stable

 "Mastering Emacs is not the goal, it's the path."
 A happy Emacs user